luksybee/buckfast/README.md

 # buckfast

 ## Run code for a given number
-$ node buckFast
+$ node buckFast.js

 ## Run with data from remote server
-$ node buckFastRemote
+$ node buckFastRemote.js